I’m a COVID-19 lab director. This is why the integrity of my testing depends on investment in people

 Investing in talent

-If community labs don’t attract talented people and pay them decent salaries, we risk an understaffed, under-trained workforce providing inaccurate testing information to the most vulnerable communities.
-Labs like mine, which serve large parts of America, are on the precipice of losing our funding.
+If community labs don’t attract talented people and pay them decent salaries, we risk an understaffed, undertrained workforce providing inaccurate testing information to the most vulnerable communities.
+Labs such as mine, which serve large parts of America, are on the precipice of losing our funding.
 As a community lab, we are very in tune with the communities and individual patients we serve.
 My patients know me, and I know many of them by name, as well as their medical needs.

 Even so, health centers across the country have been forced to lay off staff and reduce hours.
 More than a million healthcare workers have lost their jobs.

 As I write, my lab does not have the funding required to continue operations more than one month from now.
 We are dependent on a divided Congress passing emergency funding bills for public health facilities.
 If they don’t, we lose our ability to operate.
-Even private labs are at risk of toppling over as their revenue has dropped steeply since the onset of the pandemic as a result of surged demand for one type of test, thereby dramatically reducing the volume of other test types.
+Even private labs are at risk of toppling over as their revenue has dropped steeply since the onset of the pandemic as a result of increased demand for one type of test, thereby dramatically reducing the volume of other test types.

 Testing is more than feeding a test tube into a machine and getting a printout.
-It is a highly choreographed process that requires funding, effective protocols, and hard-working, dedicated people who recognize all patients deserve a higher quality of care.
+It is a highly choreographed process that requires funding, effective protocols, and hardworking, dedicated people who recognize all patients deserve a higher quality of care.

-Li Jin, M.D., Ph.D., is the laboratory director at Refuah Health Center, New Square, New York.
-He served as director of Newark public health laboratory from 2003 to 2010 in Newark, New Jersey.
+Li Jin, MD, PhD, is the laboratory director at Refuah Health Center, New Square, New York.
+He served as the director of the Newark public health laboratory from 2003 to 2010 in Newark, New Jersey.